BenClewell/NEXUS/readme.md

         (For example, if I enter '5' as my SPECIAL SONAR, I will learn if my TARGET NODE is within 5 nodes of the NEXUS KEY.)

-        SPECIAL SONAR is disabled  for the rest of the game if the NEXUS key is outside of the range that you provided.
+        SPECIAL SONAR is disabled if the NEXUS key is outside of the range that you provided.
+It may be rebooted for DATA when lost.

 RESULTS:
 * In addition to directionality, you will now receive a SONAR READING.
 Sonar will activate whether or not you have failed or succeeded at ascertaining direction of the **Nexus Key**.